Economic Factors Leading to Homelessness

 Moreover, homelessness further exacerbates the lack of access to healthcare services, as homeless individuals face additional barriers such as transportation challenges, stigma, and lack of identification documents necessary for healthcare access.
 This vicious cycle perpetuates a cycle of poor health outcomes and financial instability, trapping individuals in a cycle of poverty and homelessness.

-See also Legal and Policy Frameworks
+See also HIV/AIDS and Homelessness

 The absence of healthcare resources amplifies the vulnerability of marginalized populations, such as those experiencing homelessness, to prevalent health conditions.
 Mental health issues, substance abuse, and chronic illnesses often go untreated, worsening individuals’ overall well-being and hindering their ability to break free from homelessness.
 Addressing the healthcare needs of homeless populations is imperative in combating the root economic factors that contribute to homelessness and poverty.